 The concept of modern rule of law known and applicable in Continental Europe was developed using the German term "rechtsstaat", among others, by Immanuel Kant, Paul Laband, Julius Stahl, Fichte, and others.
-Whereas in the Anglo-American system, the concept of the rule of law was developed, which became known as "The Rule of Law," pioneered by A.V.
+In contrast, the Anglo-American system developed the concept of The Rule of Law, known as "The Rule of Law," pioneered by A.V.
 Dicey.
-On the other hand, the concept of the rule of law is also related to the term nomocracy (nomocratie), which means that the determinant in the exercise of state power is the law (Muhlashin, 2021).
-Furthermore, Friedrich Julius Stahl suggested four elements of rechtstaats in the classical sense, namely: 1) human rights; 2) Separation or division of powers to guarantee the rights of citizens (in Continental European countries usually called trias politica); 3).
+In contrast, the concept of the rule of law is also related to the term nomocracy (nomocratie), which means that the law is the determinant in the exercise of state power (Muhlashin, 2021).
+Furthermore, Friedrich Julius Stahl suggested four elements of the rechtstaat in the classical sense: 1) human rights; 2) separation or division of powers to guarantee the rights of citizens (in Continental European countries usually called trias politica); 3).
 Government based on laws and regulations (wetmatigheid van bestuur); and 4).
 The existence of an administrative court to resolve disputes (Adnan, Ridwan, Siregar, & Mubarik, 2022).

-According to Philipus M. Hadjon, the presence of the state in the concept of rechtsstaat is based on a continental legal system called "civil law" or "Modern Roman Law", while the concept of rule of law is based on a legal system called "common law" (Philipus M. Hadjon, 1987).
-Then the rule of law in its development is always linked to the state constitution, especially in terms of regulation and affirmation of the limitation of state power to ensure the independence and basic rights of citizens and their protection (Busthami, 2017).
+According to Philipus M. Hadjon, the presence of the state in the concept of rechtsstaat is based on a continental legal system called "civil law" or "Modern Roman Law," while the concept of rule of law is based on a legal system called "common law" (Philipus M. Hadjon, 1987).
+The rule of law in its development is always linked to the state constitution, especially in terms of regulation and affirmation of the limitation of state power to ensure the independence and basic rights of citizens and their protection (Busthami, 2017).

-The original, intense terminology of the rule of law is not found in the body of the 1945 Constitution before the amendment.
+The original, intense terminology of the rule of law was not found in the body of the 1945 Constitution before the amendment.
 However, the term state based on law is found in the explanation of the 1945 Constitution.
-Furthermore, when the constitutional amendment was carried out, the term state of law was clearly contained in Article 1 paragraph (3) of the 1945 Constitution of the Republic of Indonesia, which reads "The state of Indonesia is a state of law" (Saleh, 2020).
-Of course, as a state of law, all actions of state administrators and citizens must be in accordance with the applicable laws.
-Law in this case is a hierarchical order of norms culminating in the constitution, namely the 1945 Constitution of the Republic of Indonesia (Aswandi & Roisah, 2019).
+Furthermore, when the constitutional amendment was carried out, the term state of law was clearly contained in Article 1, Paragraph (3) of the 1945 Constitution of the Republic of Indonesia, which reads, "The state of Indonesia is a state of law" (Saleh, 2020).
+As a state of law, all actions of state administrators and citizens must be in accordance with the applicable laws.
+In this case, the law is a hierarchical order of norms culminating in the constitution, namely the 1945 Constitution of the Republic of Indonesia (Aswandi & Roisah, 2019).
 As for its enforcement, the law is not made to ensure the interests of a few powerful people but to ensure the interests of all citizens.
-Then, in its development, the "new" concept of the Indonesian legal state contains the theory of legal prismatic in the concept of the Indonesian state of law is integrative, or by combining various concepts of the state of law such as rechsstaat, rule of law, and religious spiritual values (Muslih, 2017).
+In its development, the "new" concept of the Indonesian legal state contains the theory of legal prismatic in the concept of the Indonesian state.
+The use of prismatic theory implies an understanding that the concept of the Indonesian state of law is integrative, or by combining various concepts of the state of law, such as rechsstaat, rule of law, and religious spiritual values (Muslih, 2017).